-When asked to name something that was not said by commentators during the 2008 Beijing Olympics, English comedian Hugh Dennis joked, “‘…And the French [athletes] have four faults: their language, their food, underarm hair, and the fact that they are French.'”
+When asked to name something that was not said by commentators during the 2008 Beijing Olympics, English comedian Hugh Dennis joked, “‘…The French [athletes] have four faults: their language, their food, underarm hair, and the fact that they are French.'”
 It seems, though, that we’ve finally found one thing the French do right—politics.

 While it does not have the sheer action and excitement that comes from President Tinyhands McTouchytouch, it does have all the political intrigue that any politics nerd could ask for.
 Because lest we forget, the sitting president of France once dumped his wife, former Socialist Party candidate Ségolène Royal, for a younger mistress—a mistress whom he later dumped for an even younger mistress.
 However, the similarities between French and American politics ends at the number of wives the incumbent president has had.

 Let’s start with how the election works.
 Parties nominate a candidate, and all of them duel it out in a battle royale first round.
 The top two candidates advance to a second round of voting, where a president will be chosen.
 Simple.

 The traditional two parties—the Republicans to the right and the Socialists to the left—each held a primary to determine their candidates; but let us not start there, because currently, polling shows neither party is going to make it past the first round.

 Instead, let us begin with how we got here.
 In 2012, Socialist Francois Hollande (previously noted adulterer) defeated Republican incumbent Nicolas Sarkozy (remember that name for later).
 However, Hollande’s failure to improve the economy and an abandonment of socialist principles in favor of more pro-business stances disillusioned the French public on both the left and the right.
 Hollande declined to contest the election due to dismal poll numbers (and not even because he cheated on two wives).